rueter/rueter.github.io/docs/lushootseed_reduplication.md

 # Lushootseed reduplication

 Lushootseed reduplication is fascinating.
-According to Bates, Hess and Hilbert (1994: xvii; Hess and Hilbert 1977; Bates 1986), there are seven different types of reduplication.
+According to Bates, Hess and Hilbert (1994: xvii; Hess and Hilbert 1977; Bates 1986), there are seven different types of reduplication in Lushootseed.
+This assessment is associated with morphological and semantic phenomena observed in verb and nominal derivation.
+In this paper, I will take an entirely morphophonological approach to what I have observed in the limited data available.
+My point of departure is based on three statements:
+(1) reduplication in Lushootseed is associated with a three-letter reduplication segment;
+(2) reduplication can involve the first two, all three or the last two letters of the reduplication segment;
+(3) simultaneous reduplication can be observed.
+A large set of subtags are established for desriptive analyses of the phenomena involved in Lushootseed reduplication.
+The tags +Der/Dimin and +Der/Distr are used as links between two general semantic concepts and specific reduplication patterns in the data.
+Arabic numerals pertaining to position in the reduplication segment illustrate deduplication patterns with the help of suppletive letters and consonants.
+Thus, the tag +Der/Dimin_1i123 indicates the reduplication in bədaʔ 'child' >  bi-bədaʔ 'small child', and +Der/Distr_123123 the reduplication in pišpiš 'cat' > piš-pišpiš 'cats'.
+Research questions include diminutive vs distributive heirarchy and pattern compatibility in wordclasses.

 Reduplication one (red1) is described as CV+ with variants in Ci+, CVʔ+, Ciʔ+ smallness, diminished action, endearment [diminutive reduplication; the root vowel is oftern lost or reduced to ə.
 Several stems irregularly have Cə+ fo the diminutive.]